claytonseraphin/devops-recipe-app-api/README.md

 # DevOps Deployment Automation with Terraform, AWS and Docker - Starter Code

-This project contains the starter code for our course: [DevOps Deployment Automation with Terraform, AWS and Docker](https://londonapp.dev/c3).
+This project contains the starter code for the api-recipe:

-It contains the code you should have by the end of our [Build a Backend REST API with Python & Django REST Framework - Advanced](https://londonapp.dev/c2) course.
-We've created this snapshot, in-case we update the aforementioned course in the future.

 ## Local Development

 ### Running Project

 This project runs using Docker.
-It should work consistently on Windows, macOS or Linux machines.

 Follow the below steps to run a local development environment.